Paultree/fake-windows-98/README.md

 Notes:
 - Having a lot of issue with the icons highlighted.
 Current logic is to check which classes have the highlighted styling and then remove it. after that it will add the highlighted class to the target icon.
 Double clicking will cause a modal box to open.

+26/11/2022
+- Border around the time.
+- Icons are now selectable one at a time.
+- Created a template modal box.